 The specific criteria for Thigh Lift Surgery are:

-- The surgery is not intended as a primary bariatric procedure to correct obesity.
-MBS benefits are not available for surgery performed for cosmetic purposes.
+- The surgery is not a primary bariatric procedure to correct obesity.
+MBS benefits are not available for surgery that is purely for cosmetic purposes.

 - For the purpose of informing patient eligibility for lipectomy items (30179) that are for the management of significant weight loss (SWL).
 SWL is defined as a weight loss equivalent of at least five BMI units.

 - Weight must be stable for at least six months following significant weight loss prior to lipectomy.

 - For significant weight loss following pregnancy, the products of conception must not be in the calculation of baseline weight to measure weight loss against.